The PSLwriter is crashing and in the logs, an error indicates that it is unable to allocate memory.

 2. The amount of actual RAM on the server.
 We never suggest running a production APP server with less than 8GB RAM.
 Also, check what other applications are installed and using RAM on the system.
 Ideally, an APP server should be a dedicated APP server.

 3. The size of the events.
-Obviously, 1000 events which contain a handful of int fields are going to take much less RAM than 1000 events which contain large strings.
+Obviously, 1000 events which contain a handful of integer fields are going to take much less RAM than 1000 events which contain large strings.
 Events should contain only the data being used for calculations.
 You should avoid large descriptions or string fields which are not needed.

-4. The actual engine settings such as:
+4. The engine settings are shown here:

 There are several settings here which can also affect RAM.